 - Warm-Up Activity.
-Homework assignment: Students do the Warm-Up Activity.
-This activity explores students' memories and personal experiences shaping their understanding of the topic. - Day 1: Discuss the Warm-Up Activity.
+Homework assignment: Students do the "Warm-Up Activity."
+This activity explores student memories and personal experiences shaping their understanding of the topic. - Day 1: Discuss the "Warm-Up Activity."
 Show the Five Habits of Historical Thinking PowerPoint presentation (unless you have used it before and/or you do not think it is needed now).
-If you do not use this PowerPoint presentation, give students the "Five Habits of Historical Thinking" handout and discuss it with them. - Homework assignment: Ask students to read the background essay, "LBJ's Great Society." - Day 2: Use the PowerPoint presentation The Great Society and Its Critics.
+If you do not use this PowerPoint presentation, give students the "Five Habits of Historical Thinking" handout and discuss it with them. - Homework assignment: Ask students to read the background essay "The Rise of Monotheistic Religion." - Day 2: Use the PowerPoint presentation The Meaning of Monotheism.
 This introduces the topic for the lesson by applying the Five Habits of Historical Thinking to it.
 Do the two activities embedded in the presentation. - Homework assignment: Students read or review the "Interpreting Primary Sources Checklist."
-The checklist offers a systematic way to handle sources. - Day 3: Discuss the "Interpreting Primary Sources Checklist" and talk through one primary source document in order to illustrate the meaning of the concepts on the checklist.
-Next, have students complete "Source Analysis" worksheets after studying primary source documents 1, 2, 3, 5, 7, and 8. - Homework assignment: Students read the two secondary source passages. - Day 4: Students do only "Secondary Sources: Activity 2" and discuss it.
-This activity asks them to choose the two primary sources that best back up each secondary source passage. - Follow-Up Activities (optional, at teacher's discretion): - Do as preferred: the DBQ Essay Assignment and/or the Structured Debate. - Here are some alternative DBQs tailored to the six primary sources recommended here: - In the opinion, what were the Great Society's biggest successes?
-What were its biggest failures? - "The Great Society held out the hope of ending all poverty.
-This was its biggest flaw, because that is a hope that can never be achieved."
-Explain why do you do or do not agree with this statement.
+The checklist teaches a systematic way to handle sources. - Day 3: Discuss the "Interpreting Primary Sources Checklist" and talk through one primary source document in order to illustrate the meaning of the concepts on the checklist.
+Then have students complete "Source Analysis" worksheets after studying primary source documents 3, 5, 6, 7, 8, 9, and 10. - Homework assignment: Students read the two secondary source passages. - Day 4: Students do only "Secondary Sources: Activity 2" and discuss it.
+This activity asks them to choose from among the sources the two that best back up each secondary source passage. - Follow-Up Activities (optional, at teacher discretion):

+Do as preferred: the DBQ Essay Assignment and/or the Structured Debate.

+Here are some alternate DBQs tailored to the six primary sources recommended here: